Profannyti/CashVille/README.md

 - **Partnerships:** Integrate banking, investment, and financial planning services directly into the game.

 ## Installation
+**We weren't able to host the game during the competition due to time constraints, below is the process to play the game locally.
+You can contact us to get the direct link of the game**

 1. Clone the repository: `https://github.com/Profannyti/CashVille`
 2. Navigate to the project directory: `cd cashville`